-Can-Talk is an online product that we launched in May 2017.
+Can-Talk is a systematical online product that we launched in May 2017.
 Through Can-Talk, students receive one-on-one or small-class lessons from native English speaking teachers that we have selected from third-party platforms that we partner with, who are all certified by Teaching English to Speakers of other Languages, or TESL, to teach English.
-All native Englishspeaking teachers available through Can-Talk are from North America.
+All native English-speaking teachers available through Can-Talk are from North America.
 Can-Talk is intended to enhance conversational and academic language skills for students from the ages of six or above.
 It engages students in learning-focused discussions of popular cultural topics and academic test-oriented topics.
 Through this platform comprising of 60 sessions, each of which lasts approximately 25 minutes, students are expected to gain greater linguistic skills.
+This product is designed to align with learning curves of our students.
+It comprise four levels, each consists of 60 sessions, approximately 25 minutes each.
+When one session is completed, an evaluation will be conducted to help students fully understand the learning results and to prepare them for more advanced sessions.